 On May 4, 1903, John Charles Olmsted and Percy Jones visited Kinnear Park, generally approving of the park’s development, but they urged that the park should be given more individuality.

 In Kinnear Park’s landmark nomination by Karen Gordon, it is said that a factor in the park’s early popularity was the 1896 Cotterill bicycle plan.
-George Cotterill – at that time, was assistant city engineer and later mayor of Seattle — organized a team of volunteers to construct 25 miles of bicycle paths in the scenic areas around the city.
+George Cotterill – at that time assistant city engineer and later Mayor of Seattle — organized a team of volunteers to construct 25 miles of bicycle paths in the scenic areas around the city.
 This bicycle route, the forerunner of the city’s boulevard system, ran along Olympic Place to the Kinnear Park Viewpoint.

 It was cited as a significant example of late 19th-century parks and is one of Seattle’s most intact examples of this type of park.
 It provided a pleasant place to enjoy the view, appreciate nature and to socialize with neighbors in both informal and formal events.

 The park soon became a community gathering place, and according to the 1910 Parks Report, it was: “…a boon to the occupants of the numerous apartment houses on Queen Anne Hill.”

 That year, band concerts were held every Tuesday evening with an average attendance of more than 2,600 people.
 Other diverse programs featured a range of orators and educational topics.

 Programs held in 1910 featured speeches such as Lincoln’s “Gettysburg Address,” “How a Nation Grows,” “The Modern Patriot’s Duty” and “An Easterner’s Impression of the Coast.”